Skip to main content

 How is your e-money protected at Juni?

-“Safeguarding” is a set of laws that defines how an e-money institution must protect your money.
-These rules are designed to ensure that if the e-money institution fails, your money will have been kept in a safe place and be paid back to you.
-For safeguarding to protect you, the e-money institution must follow these rules.
-That’s why you should only use an e-money institution that you trust.
+Safeguarding is a set of laws that outlines how an e-money institution must protect your funds.
+These rules ensure that if an e-money institution fails, your money is kept safe and can be returned to you.

-To explain in more detail: once an e-money institution receives your money, it must either place it in a dedicated "safeguarding account" with a bank, or invest it in low risk assets that have been approved by the regulator as an alternative to cash.
-Sometimes, less commonly, it may protect the money with an insurance policy instead.
-Your money must stay in these accounts or investments until you spend it.
+When an e-money institution receives your money, it must place it in a dedicated safeguarding account at a bank or invest it in low-risk assets approved by the regulator.
+Your funds stay in these accounts or investments until you spend them.

-The main difference between FSCS/DGS protection and safeguarding is that FSCS/DGS protection is covered by an independent statutory organisation, while safeguarding protection is provided by the e-money institution itself.
-If a FSCS/DGS protected firm were to fail, this independent organisation is legally obliged to pay back their funds to eligible customers up to the maximum compensation amount.
-This will happen whether or not the FSCS/DGS protected firm actually has that money itself.
-This payout will normally happen within seven days.
+The main difference is that a bank's protection, such as FSCS or DGS, is managed by an independent statutory organisation, while safeguarding is handled by the e-money institution itself.
+If a bank fails, the independent organisation is legally obligated to repay eligible customers up to a maximum amount, usually within seven days.

-If an e-money institution (like Juni) fails, the customers’ claims will be paid from the safeguarding account.
-This is because the e-money institution cannot lend the money it has received from one person to another, so the funds in its safeguarding accounts cover its debts to its customers.
-This is required by law.
+When an e-money institution like Juni fails, customer claims are paid from the safeguarding account.
+This is because the institution can't lend out the money it receives from customers, so the funds in the safeguarding account cover its debts to them, as required by law.

-So, in accordance with the safeguarding laws, if an e-money institution goes out of business, customers should in principle get their money back.
-However, the payout could take longer than it would with a bank.
+While customers should, in principle, get their money back if an e-money institution goes out of business, the payout may take longer than it would with a bank.

 See Juni’s Swedish e-money licence here.